 - Better care for those with comorbid disorders

 - Generally more treatment options whether evidence-based or holistic

 - Safe, controlled treatment

 - 24-hour surveillance from a trained medical staff

 - A social support system for those who require it

 - More options for aftercare, as well as help transitioning from detox to rehab

-In addition, though many inpatient centers are more expensive because they provide more treatment options, the Substance Abuse and Mental Health Services Administration states that free or low-cost facilities are more likely to offer nonhospital residential care (a type of inpatient treatment) than private and for-profit programs.
+In addition, though many inpatient centers are more expensive because they provide more treatment options, free or low-cost facilities are more likely to offer nonhospital residential care (a type of inpatient treatment) than private and for-profit programs.